-Vocational Transitions classes are for students who want to study in a college program at Emily Griffith Technical College.
+Vocational Transitions classes are for students who want to study in a Career and Technical Education (CTE) program at Emily Griffith Technical College.
 These classes are designed to improve reading skills, increase reading assessment scores and provide advising and support for students transitioning to college.
 Vocational Transitions classes start five times per year, and are available to anyone for free.

-High School Equivalency (HSE)/GED Classes
+High School Equivalency (HSE)/GED® Classes

-HSE/GED preparation classes are for students who want to earn their High School Equivalency certificate by taking one of the three eligible tests in the state of Colorado (GED, TASC, HiSET).
+HSE/GED[®] preparation classes are for students who want to earn their High School Equivalency diploma by taking one of the three eligible tests in the state of Colorado (GED[®], HiSET[®]).
 Experienced teachers provide direct instruction and classes include discussion, interactive projects, and group work.
-HSE/GED preparation classes begin multiple times a year and are offered in the morning, afternoon, evening, and on Saturdays.
-Classes are available online, in-person, and via a hybrid option .
-Classes are available to anyone and are low-cost or free, depending on the class.
-Students who earn an HSE certificate can go on to pursue a certificate from one of our Career and Technical Education programs.
+HSE/GED[®] preparation classes begin multiple times a year and are offered online, in-person, and via a hybrid option.
+Classes are available to anyone and are low-cost.
+Students who earn an HSE certificate can go on to pursue a diploma from one of our Career and Technical Education programs.

-HSE/GED students are not required to complete an EdReady learning path or other program readiness indicator.
-Instead, HSE/GED students will take the GED Ready on the first day of class.
+HSE/GED[®] students are not required to complete an EdReady learning path or other program readiness indicator.
+Instead, HSE/GED[®] students will take an Aztec Locator to determine their class level and course content prior to registration.

-If you are requesting a copy of your GED, please contact myged.com.
-Emily Griffith Technical College does not have GED grades, scores or transcripts.
+If you are requesting a copy of your GED® transcript, please contact myged.com.
+Emily Griffith Technical College does not have GED® grades, scores or transcripts.